sologamingmonth/sologamingmonth/README.md

 #### TODO

-In 2018, Google announced the sunset of Google+ and the Lone Wolf G+ community is feeling out various other platforms (MeWe, Discord, Reddit, etc.).
+In 2018, [Google announced the sunset of Google+](https://sologamingmonth.com/2018/gplus_sunset/) and the Lone Wolf Solo Roleplaying community is feeling out various other platforms (MeWe, Discord, Reddit, etc.).
 At some point before SGAM 2018, it would be good to look into these other platforms and possible integration into the site with a similar hashtag feed, sharing, and home for comments